 |Daily Living Skills|

-Many social stories can be used again and again for different people, but likely you will want to have a more personalized social story to help specific individuals with their own personal roadblocks.
+Many stories can be used again and again for different people, but likely you will want to have a more personalized social story to help specific individuals with their own personal roadblocks.
 A social story is meant to be instructive and safe, so it is important not to make a typical comic or too complicated of a story.
-There are a few tips to consider when writing a social story:
+There are a few tips to consider when writing one:

 The answers to questions such as these make great subjects for social stories.
 Finding the underlying issue might require a little digging by interviewing teachers, friends, parents, and others with unique insight into the social roadblock.
 Once you identify the problem, you can look for ways to address it.